shaho/LitElement/README.md

 # LitElement

-LitElement at a glance, workshop example files.
+LitElement at a glance, workshop's example files.